trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide - Client.md

 ### <a name="example-refresh-token">Example: Use retry handler to refresh expired access token automatically</a>

-The TC access token can expire at any moment of time that cannot be predicted by the application.
+The TID access token can expire at any moment of time that cannot be predicted by the application.
 To handle the token expiration it is recommended to use an http delegating handler (`RetryHandler`) that intercepts responses from the backend, handle access token refresh logic and repeat the original request transparently for the caller.

 Below is a code snippet showing how to install a `RetryHandler` and connect it to the TC client.